samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 5. Add `http://localhost:8080` to the **Allowed Logout URLs**.
 6. Click the "Save Changes" button.

 > **Note:** If running your app with the live reload feature, you might need to add an URL different than `http://localhost:8080` to the **Allowed Origins (CORS)** box.
-When running you app, check the `allow-navigation` property of the `config.xml` file to find out the correct URL.
+When running your app, check the `allow-navigation` property of the `config.xml` file to find out the correct URL.
 For example: `http://192.168.0.14:8100`.

 > **Note:** On step 4, you will need to replace `YOUR_PACKAGE_ID` and `YOUR_AUTH_DOMAIN` with your own data (the same as used while installing your project dependencies: e.g. `io.ionic.starter` and `ionic-audio-player.auth0.com`).